highfidelity/hifi-docs-grav-content/02.create-and-explore/06.all-about-scripting/03.avatar-scripts/docs.md

  You can temporarily disable or restart your avatar script in the script interface (CTRL + J) by pressing the close or reload button.
  ![](endFlow.png)
  However, there is no way to permanently prevent the script from running, other then removing the script field from the FST file.
-## Example Script
-Here is an example of an avatar that is rigged appropriately to use with a Flow script: [Mannequin with Hair](https://github.com/highfidelity/hifi-docs-grav-content/tree/master/02.create-and-explore/05.avatars/08.%20create-avatar-with-flow/mannequinHairTest8.fst).